tjj9020/kinable/PROJECT_PLAN.md

         *   Create `DynamoDBProvider` implementation of `IDatabaseProvider` in `apps/chat-api-service/src/data/`.
 Unit test this with mocks for the AWS SDK.
         *   Grant the Lambda Authorizer read access to these tables (GetItem).
         *   Manually populate with dummy data corresponding to test Cognito users.
+    *   **Learnings**:
+        *   When mocking AWS SDK v3 in Jest tests, using class-based mocks for command constructors (e.g., `GetCommand`, `PutCommand`) provides more reliable test behavior than trying to re-export from the original module.
+        *   Setting test expectations with `expect.any(Object)` instead of specific command types provides more flexible test assertions.
     *   **Definition of Done**: Tables are created via SAM. `IDatabaseProvider` and its `DynamoDBProvider` implementation exist and are unit tested.
 Authorizer has IAM permissions.
     *   **Commit Point**: After table creation, interface/implementation development, and testing.